Musicians perform at the 2024 St. Augustine Music Festival

 • Giacomo Puccini: "Crisantemi" for string quartet

-• Alex Cooper: Rhymic Colors
+• Alex Cooper: Rhythmic Colors

-• Caroline Shaw: Valencia for string Quartet
+• Caroline Shaw: Valencia for String Quartet

-• Camille Saint-Saëns: Septet for Piano, Trumpet & Strings Op.65
+• Camille Saint-Saëns: Septet for Piano, Trumpet & Strings Op.65'

 June 29, 2025, Chamber Orchestra: Mozart and More